Kadaň

 Kadaň ([ˈkadaɲ]; Kaaden) is a town in Chomutov District in the Ústí nad Labem Region of the Czech Republic.
 It has about 18,000 inhabitants.
-It lies on the banks of the river Ohře.
+It lies on the banks of the Ohře river.
 Kadaň is a tourist centre with highlights being the Franciscan Monastery and the historical square with late Gothic Town Hall Tower.
-The town centre is well preserved and is protected by law as an urban monument reservation.
+The historic town centre is well preserved and is protected as an urban monument reservation.

-Administrative parts
+Administrative division

-Villages of Brodce, Kadaňská Jeseň, Meziříčí, Nová Víska, Pokutice, Prunéřov, Tušimice, Úhošťany and Zásada u Kadaně are administrative parts of Kadaň.
+Kadaň consists of ten municipal parts (in brackets population according to the 2021 census):